tqtezos/stablecoin/docs/specification.md

 )
 ```

-- Transfers given amounts of tokens between addresses.
+- This entrypoint MUST follow the FA2 requirements.

+- Permission logic requirements specific to this contract are described in the ["FA2 Specifics"](#FA2-Specifics) chapter.

-- Since the contract supports only a single token type, `token_id` must be 0.
+- Since the contract supports only a single token type, all `token_id` values MUST be 0.
-  It is passed because FA2 requires that.
+  They are passed because FA2 requires that.

-- Each transfer must happen atomically, if one of them fails, then
-  the whole transaction fail.

-- Transfers must follow permission policies that are described above.

-- The amount of a token transfer must not exceed the existing token
-  owner's balance.
-If the transfer amount for the particular token
-  type and token owner exceeds the existing balance, then the whole
-  transfer operation fail.

-- Core transfer behavior may be extended.
-If additional constraints on tokens
-  transfer are required, FA2 token contract implementation may invoke
-  additional permission policies.
-If the additional permission hook fails,
-  then the whole transfer fail.

-- Core transfer behavior must update token balances exactly as the
-  operation parameters specify it.
-No changes to amount values or
-  additional transfers are allowed.

 - Contract must not be paused.